davidfrickert/ES-19-20/README.md

 The properties we need to maintain are then:

-* For the methods dividing / joining the file lines, we should be sure that the single array length is the same as the sum of the length of all the lines
 * For the reversing method
 	* The reversed lines being returned are actually the reverse of the original lines
 	* The sum of the lengths of the reversed lines is the same as the sum of the lengths of the original lines